christian-hobelsberger/PersonalWebsite/content/project/NN_biomedical_image_classification/index.md

 external_link: ''

 image:
-  caption: "CNN Architecture used for image classification"
+  caption: "Three examples for each of the eight cell types for classification"
   focal_point: Smart

 links: